Castro19/authorization-and-authentication/docs/README.md

 - I was able to successfully manage my own authentication system using Bcrypt to hash password and store the user's credentials as a username and a hashed password in my application.
 - My application also provides a stateless authentication system leveraging JWTs to manage user session and ensure a secure API communication between the client and server.

-### Access Control: Role Based
+### Access Control: Discretionary

-- Finding the correct type of access control for your specific application is crucial and I now understand why their is a lot of problems with defining roles with the goal of following principle of least privilege (`PoLP`)
+- Finding the correct type of access control for your specific application is crucial and I now understand why their is a lot of problems with defining permissions with the goal of following principle of least privilege (`PoLP`)
-- In my application, I ended up choosing `RBAC` due to it being straightforward to implement.
+- In my application, I ended up choosing `DAC` due to it being straightforward to implement.
 - However, in future web applications I build, I will put in more time in my approach to figure out the best approach for access control.

 ### Server Logic is Crucial for Security!